hullsean/iheavy_automation/README.md

 Manage wordpress software & module install versions via php composer. wpackagist is a repository managing wordpress plugins.

-Required packages & versions in composer.json
+Required packages & versions in composer.json.
+These include all of the wordpress plugins currently installed.

 AWS cloud init script in iheavy-user-data.sh

 cloud resources provisioned with terraform server configuration management with ansible